Is Your Potential Capital Investor Participating in Social Media?

 That is not to say that social media can’t play a role in your communication mix.
 It can if you have a strategic rationale for choosing it.
 To illustrate the point, here are two examples.
 These are by no means the only strategic reasons.
 They are just intended to stimulate your thinking.

 - Strategy Idea: Strengthen the Engagement and Loyalty of Your Citizens.
 The people who live in your community are participating in social media.
 They have friends on Facebook, are posting videos on YouTube, they Tweet and have connections on LinkedIn (just to highlight a few of the more popular social media tools).
 A valid strategy for considering social media is to create a relationship with members of your community.
 Listen to them, talk with them, educate them, challenge their thinking and let them challenge yours.
 One cool idea I have seen is asking citizens for recommendations on their favorite things to do in your community.
-The compiled list can be provided to potential capital investors as confirmation people like living in your community.
+The compiled list can be provided to potential capital investors of the best AI ETFs as confirmation people like living in your community.
 Another cool idea I’ve seen is to host a photography contest and ask citizens to provide pictures of things they really enjoy in your community.
 You may be amazed at the passion you will see in the submissions.

 - Strategy Idea: Integrate Into Your Sales Program.
 The voice of people who live and work in your community can be very powerful if you can get a CEO exposed to it.
 Since CEOs don’t participate in social media, it is up to you to bring the information directly to them.
 Share citizen comments about your community; send target CEOs a link to a relevant blog posts.
 Think about social media as a push promotional tool.